 Home repairs should not be part of the home buyers to-do list.
 In fact, when you list the property for sale, your home should already be able to pass a home inspection with flying colors.
 Usually, home sellers make the repairs or allow buyers a tax credit in order to make the repairs and also upgrade outdated styles and fixtures at the same time.

 Talk it Out

 When you have questions or concerns about the closing process – just ask!
 It is important to stay in communication with your realtor, broker, and an attorney, along with the team at the offices of Jeff Barchi.
 That way, any significant changes or requirements can be met quickly.
 Without fully understanding the people you are working with, the home selling process can become confusing.
 Aim to communicate well with all members of your network for the best possible outcome.

 A Note on Speeding the Homebuying Process

 Other factors that can slow closing include a lack of financing, waiting for approval, appraisal disparities, lack of insurance, and other contingencies.
 But, you don’t have to let any of that stop you from closing quickly.
-Keep an eye out for these red flags of a slow sale process and, call the offices of Jeff Barchi to talk to real estate professionals who can help.
+Keep an eye out for these red flags of a slow sale process and, call the office of Jeff Barchi to talk to real estate agent in McDowell Mountain Ranch who can help.